web3/web3.js/docs/web3-eth.rst

 .. code-block:: javascript

-    web3.eth.signTransaction(transactionObject [, callback])
+    web3.eth.signTransaction(transactionObject [, address,] [, callback])

 The method ``signTransaction`` signs a transaction with the private key of the given address.
-This method does only work if you're connected to a Parity node.
+It will sign the transaction locally if a local unlocked account with the given address is existing.

 ----------
 Parameters